faassen/secretweblog_zola/content/posts/hurry-library-in-the-zope-3-base.md

 tags = ["zope"]
 +++

-# hurry library in the Zope 3 base

 Since various people were curious to see especially the little query language we wrote on top of the Zope 3 catalog, I've just put up the generic libraries we developed for documentlibrary project online, at